 Amendments have been sought during the lifetime of the application which have been subject to re-consultation.
-Comments on the final amendments will be reported to Members are late items where necessary.
+Comments on the final amendments received in August 2018 will be reported to Members as late items where necessary.

 Coddington Parish Council -

 Coddington Parish Council objects to this application, for the reasons previously submitted.